 At the end of the day, you should consider what features are better suited for you.

-Wix has a lot more advanced features for you, if you want to take advantage of them.
+Wix has a lot more advanced features for you (especially with their App Market), which can be very useful for you if you are building a website that requires a bit more bells and whistles.
 But as I mentioned above, overloading your website with advanced features is not necessarily a good thing.

 I’d encourage you to sign up for free accounts with both Wix and Weebly and spend a bit of time playing around with each one of them.
 Only through these free trials that you can form your own conclusion as to which website builder is better for your own unique needs.